Go Traffic: the green light to your new career

 Mr Wagner says now he travels around the state doing the same thing and considers himself very fortunate to have found a rewarding career after Alcoa.

 “Getting back into employment can be really hard, this role is a transition for senior people.
 Anyone with processing or manufacturing related experience, it’s a great role for them.
-We’ve got guidelines, you follow the process step by step.
+We’ve got guidelines, you follow the process step by step,” he said.

 “With your body getting older, the job caters to you and gives you a career with movement opportunities before retirement; especially with the retirement age getting further away.

-“The casual hours mean you can work two, three or four days upwards, means that the job can fit around people’s lifestyles.”
+“The casual hours, meaning you can work two, three or four days upwards, means that the job can fit around people’s lifestyles.”

 Go Traffic operations team leader Rosie Burns has been with the company for five years and in the industry for eight after leaving a career in hospitality.